 The Bachelor of Science in Education (B.S.
 Ed.) degree in Middle Level Teaching and Learning is an interdisciplinary program designed to prepare future practitioners with the content knowledge and pedagogical approaches necessary to serve the needs of young adolescent learners in specific disciplines for teacher licensure in middle level education, grades 5-8.

 All candidates seeking a Bachelor of Science in Education-Middle Level must complete general education requirements, which fulfill both university and state licensure requirements.
 Further, all candidates complete professional education core courses that address aspects of middle level teaching and learning.
 This includes multiple fieldwork experiences and opportunities where candidates learn how to apply theory to practice in middle school teaching.
 Finally, all candidates complete coursework to obtain two content endorsements.

-- technology and assessment
+- Assessment and Technology

 What can I do with this degree?

 Candidates who complete the program requirements are recommended for Illinois Educator Licensure for teaching in two content endorsement areas in middle grades, 5-8.

 - NIU’s annual Educators’ Job Fair brings school districts from around the country to interview graduating students for professional teaching positions.
 Some graduates are hired by the districts in which they completed student teaching.